behnamasadi/cpp_tutorials/src/third_party_tools/xml/xml.md

 <element-name attributes="value" />
 ```
 An element can contain:
-- other elements
+- other elements.
-- text
+- text.
-- attributes
+- attributes.
-- a mixture of the above, including none of them
+- a mixture of the above (including none of them).

 ```
 <mediatech>